-PREPAYMENT OF POSTAGE.
+Article 5. - PREPAYMENT OF POSTAGE.
 RATES.

-- 1. The prepayment of the postage on parcels shall be compulsory, except in the case of redirected or returned parcels. - 2.
+- r.
+The prepayment of the postage on parcels shall be compulsory, except in the case of redirected or returned parcels. - 2.
 The postage shall be made up of the sums accruing to each Postal Administration taking part in the conveyance by land or sea.

-TERRITORIAL RATE.
+Article 6. - TERRITORIAL RATE.